jsanvil/som24/docs/unit01.md

 In both cases, the objective is to **facilitate the user experience** for the end user.​

-- The distribution is sponsored by a British company called **Canonical** which is owned by the South African billionaire *Mark Shuttleworth*.​
+- The distribution is sponsored by a british company called **Canonical** which is owned by the South African *Mark Shuttleworth*.​
 - Canonical's **business model** is based on **technical support and user services**.
 - To adapt to different contexts, it offers different versions for domestic and professional environments.